kaichen & slight suchen

 He didn't mean to speak so harshly, and he hopes that Jongin isn't offended; FBI aren't that different from the police.

-But Jongin just grins.
+But Jongin just laughs.
 "Does it ever matter what the public thinks?
 Some of them still think the moon landing was faked."

-It's a poor attempt at getting Jongdae to smile, but he finds himself laughing anyway.
+It's a poor attempt at getting Jongdae to smile, but he finds himself grinning back anyway.

 "Anyway, I'm glad we're living in the same city again, maybe we'll even be lucky enough to work a case together someday."
 Jongin grins as he holds out his hand.
 "I guess I shouldn't be saying this since I'm pretty new myself... but Jongdae Kim it's a pleasure to have you join us."